Gens: Patrician and plebeian gentes

 Certain gentes were considered patrician, and others plebeian.
 According to tradition, the patricians were descended from the "city fathers", or patres; that is, the heads of the family at the time of its foundation by Romulus, the first King of Rome.
 Other noble families which came to Rome during the time of the kings were also admitted to the patriciate, including several who emigrated from Alba Longa after that city was destroyed by Tullus Hostilius.
-The last known instance of a gens being admitted to the patriciate prior to the first century BC was when the Claudii were added to the ranks of the patricians after coming to Rome in 504 BC, five years after the establishment of the Republic.
+The last definite instance of a gens being admitted to the patriciate prior to the first century BC was when the Claudii were added to the ranks of the patricians after coming to Rome in 504 BC, five years after the establishment of the Republic.

 Numerous sources describe two classes amongst the patrician gentes, known as the gentes maiores, or major gentes, and the gentes minores, or minor gentes.
-No definite information has survived concerning which families were numbered amongst the gentes maiores, or even how many there were.
+No definite information has survived concerning which families were numbered amongst the gentes maiores, or even how many there were, but the distinction may have arisen from the gradual addition of new patrician gentes over time, with the oldest houses being recognized as the maiores.
 However, they almost certainly included the Aemilii, Claudii, Cornelii, Fabii, Manlii, and Valerii.
 Nor is it certain whether this distinction was of any practical importance, although it has been suggested that the princeps senatus, or speaker of the Senate, was usually chosen from their number.

 For the first several decades of the Republic, it is not entirely certain which gentes were considered patrician and which plebeian.
 However, a series of laws promulgated in 451 and 450 BC as the Twelve Tables attempted to codify a rigid distinction between the classes, formally excluding the plebeians from holding any of the major magistracies from that time until the passage of the Lex Licinia Sextia in 367 BC.
 Another law promulgated as part of the tables forbade the intermarriage of patricians and plebeians, but this was repealed after only a few years, by the Lex Canuleia in 445 BC.